 Some soils naturally lack these minerals in abundance, while others need fortification.

-Minerals like sodium and magnesium are also found in ashes.
+Minerals like sodium are also found in ashes.
 You will also find much smaller amounts of copper, boron, sulfur, zinc, and molybdenum.

 However, while wood ash has a bit of everything, it lacks nitrogen.
-So, use a specialty supplement or fertilizer that has nitrogen in areas where the soil is low in nitrogen.
+So, it should be paired with nitrogen-rich compost or fertilizers when needed.

 Plants That Grow Well in Soil Containing Wood Ash

-Vegetables like artichokes, cauliflower, chives, arugula, spinach, lettuce, and collards do well in garden soil that contains ash.
+Vegetables such as artichokes, cauliflower, chives, arugula, spinach, lettuce, and collards do well in soil amended with small amounts of wood ash when the soil is naturally acidic.

 Wood ash is also suitable for flower gardens.
-Flowering plants that like wood ashes include lavender, hydrangeas, peonies, and roses.
+Flowering plants that like wood ash include lavender, peonies, and roses.

 Takeaway